 How it is calculated?

-This is a fixed cost of about $35 to $60 per month based on the size of the meter on your property.
-The larger the meter, the more strain you can put on the system and therefore the higher your cost to access the system.
+For residential customers, this fixed charge is about $35 to $60 per month based on the size of the meter on your property.
+The larger the meter, the more demand you can put on the system and therefore the higher your cost to access the system.

 For more information or to get your questions answered, contact our customer care team at 951.571.7104.